 Vintage Mobile Home Floor Plans

 We’ve discussed how the 10 foot wide mobile home completely changed the mobile home industry.
 When mobile homes were only 8 feet wide, due to highway restrictions, the homes had no hallway.
 You had to walk through one room to get to the next.
-Ten foot wide mobile homes allowed true privacy and was an important step for mobile homes to become better suited for full-time living.
+Ten foot wide mobile homes allowed true privacy and were an important step for mobile homes to become better suited for full-time living.

 This Palace ‘Ranchome’ from 1956/57 shows the concept:

 There were plenty ingenious designs during the mobile home golden era.
-This vintage mobile home ad shows the floor plan for a fold out home.
+This vintage mobile home ad shows the floor plan for a fold-out home.
 Two hinged walls let out to provide additional space.